davidicus/dw-starter/README.md

-# Node Module Boilerplate
+# DevWatch Starter Files Boilerplate

 ---

-The basic structure and files for creating node modules.
-To be used with [kick-init](https://www.npmjs.com/package/kick-init)
+The basic structure and files for creating a DevWatch blog.
+Pulled down by dw-cli.

 ## Travis publish to NPM